caitlincai/apcsa/README.md

 # AP CS A
-projects and assignments from AP CS A (2024-25 sophomore year)
+projects and assignments from my AP CS A class 2024-25 sophomore year!

 **flag**: resizable american flag using java and applet